subhranil002/30-Days-JS-Challenge/README.md

 -   **Task 6:** Install a third-party module (e.g., `lodash`) using npm.
 Import and use a function from this module in a script.
 -   **Task 7:** Install a third-party module (e.g., `axios`) using npm.
 Import and use this module to make a network request in a script.
 -   **Task 8:** Use a module bundler like Webpack or Parcel to bundle multiple JavaScript files into a single file.
 Write a script to demonstrate the bundling process.

+### Day 14: Classes

+-   **Task 1**: Define a class `Person` with properties `name` and `age`, and a method to return a greeting message.
+Create an instance of the class and log the greeting message.
+-   **Task 2**: Add a method to the `Person` class that updates the `age` property and logs the updated age.
+-   **Task 3**: Define a class `Student` that extends the `Person` class.
+Add a property `studentId` and a method to return the student ID.
+Create an instance of the `Student` class and log the student ID.
+-   **Task 4**: Override the greeting method in the `Student` class to include the student ID in the message.
+Log the overridden greeting message.
+-   **Task 5**: Add a static method to the `Person` class that returns a generic greeting message.
+Call this static method without creating an instance of the class and log the message.
+-   **Task 6**: Add a static property to the `Student` class to keep track of the number of students created.
+Increment this property in the constructor and log the total number of students.
+-   **Task 7**: Add a getter method to the `Person` class to return the full name (assume a `firstName` and `lastName` property).
+Create an instance and log the full name using the getter.
+-   **Task 8**: Add a setter method to the `Person` class to update the name properties (`firstName` and `lastName`).
+Update the name using the setter and log the updated full name.
+-   **Task 9**: Define a class `Account` with private fields for balance and a method to deposit and withdraw money.
+Ensure that the balance can only be updated through these methods.
+-   **Task 10**: Create an instance of the `Account` class and test the deposit and withdraw methods, logging the balance after each operation.

 ## Resources